ax.utils

 the val argument, unchanged

-ax.utils.common.typeutils.checked_cast_dict(key_typ: Type[K], value_typ: Type[V], d: Dict[X, Y]) Dict[K, V][source]
+ax.utils.common.typeutils.checked_cast_dict(key_typ: type[K], value_typ: type[V], d: dict[X, Y]) dict[K, V][source]

 Calls checked_cast on all keys and values in the dictionary.